DEM Home > Programs > Bureau of Environ. Prot. > Office of Water Res. > Permits > RIPDES > Storm Water Program

 The RIPDES Program amended the RIPDES Regulations and has included Phase II storm water requirements (amended February 5, 2003)

-Status of General PermitsThe Multi-Sector General Permit for Storm Water Discharge Associated with Industrial Activities has been finalized and signed on March 30th, 2006.
-The permit will become effective at midnight May 1st, 2006.
+Status of General PermitsThe Multi-Sector General Permit for Storm Water Discharge Associated with Industrial Activities has been finalized and signed on July 11, 2013.
+The permit will become effective at midnight on August 15, 2013.

 The General Permit for Small MS4s and Industrial Activity at eligible facilities operated by regulated Small MS4s has been issued and signed on November 14, 2003.